Review Stage One:

 Enchantment (Previous Blog)

 The enchantment phase is characterized by optimism and blindness.
 We have high hopes that the feelings of love will last forever but our hope is built on blindness.
 We are unaware of the lies and baggage we bring into the relationship.
 Sooner or later our expectations will be disappointed.
 We get hurt.
 Anger grows.
-It's then we enter the second stage of the marriage journey.
+It is then that we enter the second stage of the marriage journey.

 Pain and Disillusionment